dkubb/yardstick/README.markdown

 Usage
 -----

-Yardstick may be used two ways:
+Yardstick may be used three ways:

 **1. yardstick Command-line Tool**